AriaFallah/WebpackTutorial/part1/README.md

 # Beginner Webpack Tutorial Part 1 - Introduction To Webpack :zap:

-This is for the people like me who's first intro to webpack was a repository similar to:
+This is for the people like me whose first intro to webpack was a repository similar to:

 * https://github.com/davezuko/react-redux-starter-kit
 * https://github.com/webpack/react-starter